Prakash2403/Blog/README.md

 1. Postgresql should be installed.

 2. Go to project directory.
 Run pip install -r requirements.txt to install python requirememtns.

+3. User running this project must have rights to read from a file and write to a file within the project directory.

 ### Database Settings